google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_freeStack

-Free the current :ref:`mjData` stack frame.
+Free the current mjData stack frame.
 All pointers returned by mj_stackAlloc since the last call to mj_markStack must no longer be used afterwards.

 .. _mj_stackAllocByte: